The Only Show in Town

 But the real question is why a patent attorney specifically.

-But in patent prosecution, abstraction is all you do.
+In patent prosecution, abstraction is all you do.

 Every day you strip an invention of its accidental form.
 You separate what it does from how it happens to be built.
 You identify what persists across different embodiments.
 You hold multiple perspectives simultaneously: inventor’s vision, examiner’s skepticism, competitor’s workarounds, litigation.